Breaking News | Gbajabiamila Seeks Stronger Diplomatic Ties With Canada

 Noting that the House has taken bold steps to address the gender issue through legislative means, including the ongoing constitutional review exercise, the Speaker said: “Gender parity is an area that this 9th National Assembly, I think more than any past Assembly, focuses seriously on.
 We are not just talking, we are walking the talk”.

-He noted that Nigeria was facing serious security challenges like other countries, stressing that the assistance of Canada towards addressing it would be of benefit to both countries.
+The Speaker, who noted that Nigeria is facing serious security challenges like other countries, said the assistance of Canada towards addressing it would be of benefit to both countries.

-Earlier, the Canadian High Commissioner, Simard, informed the Speaker that the strong bilateral relationship between the two countries had resulted in more than $1 billion trade exchange between the two nations last year, while about $150 million per year in form of assistance from Canada to Nigeria to several sectors has been given.
+Earlier, the Canadian High Commissioner, Simard, informed the Speaker that the strong bilateral relationship between the two countries had resulted in more than $1 billion trade exchange between the two nations last year, while about $115 million per year in form of humanitarian and development assistance from Canada to Nigeria to several sectors has been given.

-To underscore the importance of the relationships between the two countries, the Canadian Prime Minister and Governor-General visited Nigeria in 2018, while a diplomatic delegation is expected in Nigeria very soon, he added.
+To underscore the importance of the relationships between the two countries, the Canadian Governor-General visited Nigeria in 2018.

-Simard also revealed that Canada was in the process of expanding its diplomatic presence in Nigeria for more robust engagement, while he inquired about how Nigeria was dealing with issues of women empowerment and inclusion as well as human rights situation and what steps the House was taking towards the issues.
+Simard also expressed Canada’s readiness for more robust engagement with Nigeria, while he inquired about how Nigeria is dealing with issues of women empowerment and inclusion as well as human rights situation and what steps the House was taking towards the issues.

-The diplomat also congratulated the country on the adoption of the Violence Against Persons (Prohibition) Act and its domestication by several states.
+The diplomat, however, congratulated the country on the adoption of the Violence Against Persons (Prohibition) Act and its domestication by several states.

-While hoping that a bilateral bi-national commission between the two would soon be established, he also expressed the readiness of Canada to offer assistance in the area of security, biosafety and cybersecurity.
+While hoping that a virtual meeting of the bilateral bi-national commission of both countries would hold soon, he also expressed the readiness of Canada to offer assistance in the area of security and biosafety.

 Present at the meeting were the Chairman, House Committee on Defence, Rep. Babajimi Benson; the Chairman Committee of Legislative Agenda Monitoring and Implementation, Rep. Henry Nwawuba; the Chairman, Committee on Women Affairs and Social Development, Rep. Wunmi Onanuga, and the Chairman, Committee on Maritime Safety and Education, Rep. Lynda Ikpeazu.